 Bring good medicine for diarrhoea and constipation

 Let’s be frank: this happens.
-Thankfully the three of us only got sick once, but having good medicine was a blessing (seriously, though, there was one night where I was going to faint with the pain and I ended up crying on the streets of Sapa with Mom and my partner trying to prop me up).
+Thankfully the three of us only got sick once, but having good medicine was a blessing.
+There was one night where I was going to faint with the pain and I ended up crying on the streets of Sapa with Mom and my partner trying to prop me up.
 Imodium and Motilium are what we used, simply because we found that they were the most powerful, but to be honest, use whatever you’re used to and of course consult a pharmacist or doctor beforehand.
 Definite advice is to not to skimp out on your first aid kit either.
 Have plasters, antiseptic and paracetamol on hand – you never know what may happen.

 Know your airplane paperwork inside out